shivi2207sahay/Design_with_RISCV/README.md

 - Double Precision (64 bit): 1 sign bit, 11 bit exponent, and 52 bit mantissa
 - Quadruple Precision (128 bit): 1 sign bit, 15 bit exponent, and 112 bit mantissa

 We have used NEWTON'S RAPHSON method for finding the square root.
 Also we have added a exception signal which goes high whenever there is a negative number encountered.
-Here we have done the implementation of single precision floating point no.
+Here we have done the implementation of single precision floating point no. Also we have used 3 iteration to get precise output.

 So before diving into the implementation we must know how is this method works!!